-327 Tronchetti, supra note 12, 1034.
+327. Tronchetti, supra note 12, at 1034.

-328 Milena Costas Trascasas, Access to the Territory of a Disaster-Affected State, in INTERNATIONAL DISASTER RESPONSE LAW 221, 239-240 (Andrea de Guttry, Marco Gestri, and Gabriella Venturini eds.
-2012); Scott Sheeran and Catherine Bevilacqua, The UN Security Council and International Human Rights Obligations: Towards a Theory of Constraints and Derogation, in ROUTLEDGE HANDBOOK OF INTERNATIONAL HUMAN RIGHTS LAW 371, 399 (Scott Sheeran and Nigel Rodley eds.
-2013).
+328. Milena Costas Trascasas, Access to the Territory of a Disaster-Affected State, in INTERNATIONAL DISASTER RESPONSE LAW 221, at 239-40 (Andrea de Guttry, Marco Gestri & Gabriella Venturini eds., 2012); Scott Sheeran & Catherine Bevilacqua, The UN Security Council and International Human Rights Obligations: Towards a Theory of Constraints and Derogation, in ROUTLEDGE HANDBOOK OF INTERNATIONAL HUMAN RIGHTS LAW 371, 399 (Scott Sheeran & Nigel Rodley eds., 2013).

-329 The Security Council has grappled with the security implications of climate change for over decade, since first debating the issue in April 2007 (U.N.
+329. The Security Council has grappled with the security implications of climate change for over decade, since first debating the issue in April 2007 (U.N.
 SCOR, 62nd Sess., 5663rd mtg., U.N.
 Doc.
 S/PV.
 5663 (Apr.
-17, 2007)); for example, it recently recognized "the adverse effects of climate change and ecological changes on the stability of the [Lake Chad Basin] Region" (UNSC Res 612349, U.N.
+17, 2007)): for example, it recently recognized "the adverse effects of climate change and ecological changes on the stability of the [Lake Chad Basin] Region" (UNSC Res 612349, U.N.
 Doc.
 S/RES/2349, ¶ 26 (Mar.
 31, 2017)).
 However, the Council has stopped short of identifying climate change as a "threat to the peace" in the sense of Article 39.
-See Trudy Fraser, From Environmental Governance to Environmental Legislation: The Case of Climate Change at the Security Council, in THE SECURITY COUNCIL AS GLOBAL LEGISLATOR 225 (Vesselin Popovski and Trudy Fraser eds 2014) (in general, but particularly 229-235); Vaughn Lowe, Adam Roberts, Jennifer Welsh, and Dominik Zaum, Introduction, in THE UNITED NATIONS SECURITY COUNCIL AND WAR: THE EVOLUTION OF THOUGHT AND PRACTICE SINCE 1945 1, 35 (Vaughn Lowe, Adam Roberts, Jennifer Welsh, and Dominik Zaum eds.
-2008).
+See Trudy Fraser, From Environmental Governance to Environmental Legislation: The Case of Climate Change at the Security Council, in THE SECURITY COUNCIL AS GLOBAL LEGISLATOR 225 (Vesselin Popovski & Trudy Fraser eds., 2014) (in general, but particularly 229-35); Vaughn Lowe, Adam Roberts, Jennifer Welsh & Dominik Zaum, Introduction, in THE UNITED NATIONS SECURITY COUNCIL AND WAR: THE EVOLUTION OF THOUGHT AND PRACTICE SINCE 1945 1, 35 (Vaughn Lowe, Adam Roberts, Jennifer Welsh & Dominik Zaum eds., 2008).

-incoming NEO indeed represented a "threat to the peace", questions would remain as to whether the Council then could authorize a nuclear explosion in outer space in response.
-Article 103 of the UN Charter famously is explicit that obligations under the Charter prevail over "any other international agreement",330 whereas Article 25 of the Charter stipulates that member states are required to implement the binding decisions of the Security Council.331 It often is said that the combination of Articles 103 and 25 means that where Council-mandated actions conflict with obligations in other treaties, the illegality of the breach of those obligations is excused.332 The Council, therefore, prima facie could authorize action that otherwise would violate, say, the LTBT.
+famously is explicit that obligations under the Charter prevail over "any other international agreement,"330 whereas Article 25 of the Charter stipulates that member states are required to implement the binding decisions of the Security Council.331 It often is said that the combination of Articles 103 and 25 means that where Council-mandated actions conflict with obligations in other treaties, the illegality of the breach of those obligations is excused.332 The Council, therefore, prima facie could authorize action that otherwise would violate, say, the LTBT.

-Yet, the Council cannot authorize states to violate any norm of international law that it wishes.333 It is widely agreed, for example, that it cannot act, or authorize states to act, in a manner that would be contrary to norms that have acquired the status of jus cogens.334 Some commentators have suggested that OST Article IV335 may have acquired this character, while
+Yet, the Council cannot authorize states to violate any norm of international law that it wishes.333 It is widely agreed, for example, that it cannot act or authorize states to act in a manner that would be contrary to norms that have acquired the status of jus cogens.334 Some commentators have suggested that OST Article IV335 may have acquired this character, while others at least have implied that the ban in LTBT Article I(1) may be peremptory.336 Despite their undeniably crucial importance, however,

-331 Id., Article 25.
+331. Id. art.
+25.

-332 See Vera Gowlland-Debbas, Responsibility and the United Nations Charter, in THE LAW OF INTERNATIONAL RESPONSIBILITY 115, 130-131 (James Crawford, Alain Pellet, Simon Olleson, and Kate Parlett eds 2010); Gabriël H. Oosthuizen, Playing the Devil's Advocate: the United Nations Security Council is Unbound by Law, 12 LEIDEN J. INT'L L. 549, 555-558 (1999).
+332. See Vera Gowlland-Debbas, Responsibility and the United Nations Charter, in THE LAW OF INTERNATIONAL RESPONSIBILITY 115, 130-31 (James Crawford, Alain Pellet, Simon Olleson & Kate Parlett eds., 2010); Gabriel H. Oosthuizen, Playing the Devil's Advocate: the United Nations Security Council is Unbound by Law, 12 LEIDEN J. INT'L L. 549, 555-58 (1999).
 See also U.N.
 Doc.
-A/56/10, supra note 273, 365, Article 59.
+A/56/10, supra note 273, at 365, art.
+59.

-333 See, generally, Jared Schott, Chapter VII as Exception: Security Council Action and the Regulative Ideal of Emergency, 6 NW.
+333. See, generally, Jared Schott, Chapter VII as Exception: Security Council Action and the Regulative Ideal of Emergency, 6 NW.
 J. INT'L HUM.
 RTS.
 24 (2008).

-334 SUFYAN DROUBI, RESISTING UNITED NATIONS SECURITY COUNCIL RESOLUTIONS 34-38 (2014); TZANAKOPOULOS, supra note 325, 70-72; DE WET, supra note 321, 187-191; Dapo Akande, The International Court of Justice and the Security Council: Is There Room for Judicial Control of Decisions of the Political Organs of the United Nations?, 46 INT. & COMP.
-L. Q. 309, 322-323 (1997).
+334. SUFYAN DROUBI, RESISTING UNITED NATIONS SECURITY COUNCIL RESOLUTIONS 34-38 (2014); TZANAKOPOULOS, supra note 325, at 70-72; DE WET, supra note 321, at 187-91; Dapo Akande, The International Court of Justice and the Security Council: Is There Room for Judicial Control of Decisions of the Political Organs of the United Nations?, 46 INT. & COMP.
+L. Q. 309, 322-23 (1997).